 - Seeking to ban Christmas carols and the like, taking away freedom of religious expression, not just for Christians but for others.

-- And just recently, seeking to take away the rights of homosexuals who are uncomfortable with their sexual attractions and want to get help and counsel from others.
-That will soon be outlawed altogether in Victoria.
+- Taking away the rights of homosexuals who are uncomfortable with their sexual attractions and want to get help and counsel from others to do so.

 Freedom and choice